 There is a potential conflict of interest between the Bank and Triodos Ventures and/or Stichting Triodos Holding.
 This concerns the Board of Directors of the Bank (P.H.
 Aeby and P. Blom), as they are also the Board of Directors of Triodos Ventures and Stichting Triodos Holding.
-This also concerns the Dutch members of the Board of the Issuer (J. van Apeldoorn, J.T.M Nijenhof and L.M.
+This also concerns three members of the Board of the Issuer (Mr. F. De Clerck, Mr. J.T.M Nijenhof and Mr. L.M.
 Rutgers van Rozenburg), as they are also members of the supervisory board of Stichting Triodos Holding.
 If such a conflict of interest does exist, extra governance measures are taken based on a conflict of interest policy in order to safeguard interests of the separate legal entities.
-The Bank is not aware of any other potential conflicts between any duties of the Board of Directors and the Supervisory Board to the Bank and their private interest and/or other duties.
+There are no other potential conflicts between any duties of the members of the Board of Directors and the Supervisory Board to the Bank and their private interest and/or other duties.
+There is no arrangement or understanding with major shareholders, customers, suppliers or others, pursuant to which any person was selected as a member of the administrative, management or supervisory bodies or senior management.